 For something to be “true” in the absolute sense, it must be true both now and always, independent of any transient conditions.
 Just so, there is no moment when the Truth cannot be true.
 Indeed, only the Truth is true, or Real.
 The Truth is Reality, and all else is imagination, illusion, impermanence.

-Likewise, our “True Nature” or absolute identity must be always and already real and ever-present, rather than something to be acquired through the strategic manipulation of methods, schemes, and circumstances, or through arbitrary fortune, or even beneficent Grace.
+Likewise, our “True Nature” or primordial state must be always and already real and ever-present, rather than something to be acquired through the strategic manipulation of methods, schemes, and circumstances, arbitrary fortune, gradual purification, or even beneficent Grace.

-Only by incorrect, or mistaken, identification do we come to take the false as our actual nature and condition, giving birth to and sustaining the complex and stressful story of “me and mine”.
+Only by a process of incorrect, or mistaken, identification do we assume a false as our actual nature and condition, giving birth to and sustaining the complex and stressful story of “me and mine”.
 This fundamental error in recognition is most commonly expressed as the belief and conviction “I am the body-mind-self”.
 It is as if the sky were to mistake itself as a passing cloud, and subject to its destiny.

 By inquiring into our true nature and condition, we may see through any such identification with the false, and what then is revealed is not something new, but simply that which has always been the case: the Truth, the Real.
 The tacit assumption that there was an individual and concrete “I” who was operative in the field of experience is recognized as an error of judgment and appreciation — a case of mistaken identity.